soug86/Challenge-4/README.md

 As shared above, in the revised scenario, there was **significant decline** *Passing %* across math, reading and overall scenarios driven by the fact that the ninth-graders were not considered.
 The images below show that the passing percentages went down from 90% levels to 65% approximately , almost a 25% decline in absolute terms.
 However, on substituting the scores of the 10th-12th graders for a better comaprison, the scores are corrected again to a prior levels. *(Images a, b, c)*

-From ranking standpoint, with the last correction of substituting the 9th grade scores with ones from 10-12th grades, Thomas High School retains its **Second** position ranking as one of the best performing schools in the district even thought he Passing percentages have changed a little. *(Images d,e)*
+From ranking standpoint, with the last correction of substituting the 9th grade scores with ones from 10-12th grades, Thomas High School retains its **Second** position ranking as one of the best performing schools in the district even though the Passing percentages have changed a little. *(Images d,e)*

 *a.
 Original School Summary*
 ![a.
 Original School Summary](Resources/School_Summary_Module.png)